PrincetonSystems/os-seminar/_notes/01-introduction.md

     * Does it have to be software?

-  * My definition: Software that manages a computer's resources for its users and their applications.
+  * My definition: Software that manages computing resources for its users and their applications.

+    * Computing resources: storage, compute, network, devices (printers, sensors...), "software services," "data," etc...

-    * Generally try to provide: extensible, safe, and performant access to hardware and software services.
+    * Generally try to provide: **extensible**, **safe**, and **performant** access to hardware and software services.

     * Triangle of trade-offs